thucke/docker-images/OracleDatabase/README.md

 Open up this file and adjust the pre-configured filename that it fits the name of the downloadefile.

 **ATTENTION**
 The setup process wll last much longer than without the upgrade.
-FInally you are asked entering new credentials for the APEX admin account.
+Finally you are asked entering new credentials for the APEX admin account.

 ### Running scripts after setup and on startup